PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

-## Changes
-- Implemented user tagging in new notes and replies.
-- Implemented recent users.
-- Implemented connect other wallet.

 ## Fixes
-- Fixed opening profile screen from DM conversations on avatar tap.
+- Fixed sporadic crash when opening search screen.
+- Fixed crash when zapping more than once in a second.
-- Fixed image uploading on replies not working.
+- Fixed paddings and margins on feed notes.